kyriakidisdimitrios/kyriakidisdimitrios/README.md

 **Skills**\
 *Java, Spring Boot, Oracle PL/SQL, C, C++, Git, React.js, JavaScript, JQuery, JSP, JSX, MySQL, Postgres, REST, Thymeleaf, Unix, WebSockets, XML, HTML5, Canvas, Socket.io.*

-**Work Experience**\
-**Hellenic Ministry of Public Order and Citizen Protection**\
-*Software Developer*\
-Athens Greece\
-11/2016 - 05/2024
-- Enhanced Team Collaboration utilized Git commands and version control practices to streamline code integration and project management, ensuring seamless collaboration within the development team.
-- Sustained legacy web APIs, developed with JSP (JavaServer Pages) and JSX, catering to the needs of federal offices, ensuring ongoing functionality and compatibility with evolving requirements and standards.
-- Designed and managed Oracle database schemas, leveraging PL/SQL and packages to ensure efficient data management and integrity, particularly for expenditure and staff payments, ensuring accuracy and compliance with organizational financial processes and regulations.
-- Automated payment processes using Unix scripts, ensuring timely and accurate disbursement of funds in accordance with established protocols and schedules.
-- Led the development of new projects utilizing Spring Boot for backend functionality and Thymeleaf for frontend presentation, creating robust and user-friendly web applications.
-- Provided advanced service desk support for self-developed programs, diagnosing and resolving escalated incidents from other support lines, across role-driven projects tailored to specific specifications.
-- **Standards Committee for the Competition for the Greek Police and Ministry of Citizen Protection Websites**:
-  - Led the standards committee for the competition to revamp the Greek police website ([www.astynomia.gr](http://www.astynomia.gr)) and the citizen protection website ([www.minocp.gov.gr](http://www.minocp.gov.gr)).
-  - Collaborated with team members to define competition criteria and evaluate submissions.
-  - Ensured compliance with industry standards for website accessibility, security, and user experience.
-- Enrolled as a police officer, serving diligently by upholding law and order, and ensuring the safety and security of the community for several years until transitioning to a software development role.
-Selected for this transition due to strong IT skills.

 **Education**\
 **University College Dublin**, Dublin - Ireland\
 *Master of Science - MSc*\